CephalofairGames/gloomhaven2e-faq/index.md

 **Item 018** <span class="hidden"><b>Heavy Basinet - </b> Note that this does not allow you to prevent self-inflicted conditions; it's only those applied by enemies.</span>

+**Item 116 - How is this item unlocked?** You've unlocked it now, by reading this FAQ entry!
+The item was unlocked for all players via a Backerkit update on Sept 23, 2025. **Can I use the front side of this item if I already have disadvantage on an attack?** No; you cannot gain multiple instances of advantage or disadvantage on one attack, so cannot pay the "cost" to flip it. **Can I use the front of this item on an attack an ally grants to me?** Yes, but the item will not flip over until the end of your next turn, per its flip instructions.

 **Item 133** <span class="hidden"><b>Heart of the Betrayer - What does this item do?</b> Basically, instead of being attacked by the enemy, you can make them perform an Attack -1 on one of your other enemies.
 This can just be used to negate an attack, if that enemy is unable to make an attack, or if you don't want them to make an attack.</span>

 **Item 136** <span class="hidden"><b>Flea-Bitten Shawl</b> - Note that this item does not affect your summons.
 If there are multiple 'last in initiative order' effects in play, they are ambiguous with one another, and you can decide which is considered 'really last' when it's important.</span>